 Many people who have heart attacks report shortness of breath in the weeks before a heart attack.
 But, like fatigue, it is often overlooked.
 The pressure and not being able to take a full breath may seem like a lung problem like bronchitis, but it can be one of the first signs of heart problems.
+Recognizing this sign, especially when it occurs without apparent cause, is vital for early heart attack detection.

 Most commonly reported in women, stomach pains and gastrointestinal (GI) tract upset is yet another sign of a heart attack, albeit an abnormal one.
 Stomach pains, nausea, and indigestion have a countless causes, but the likelihood of them indicating a heart attack rises if these symptoms are associated with shortness of breath, sweating, or dizziness.